Case 1 Revisited: Avoiding unnecessary Antifungals - Part 2

 - Continuing with an ineffective antifungal is certainly unnecessary antifungal use

 Clinical guidelines are widely available for treatment of oral candidosis.
 Their use can improve decision making and ensure that repeated antifungal treatments are not the only management option.
 The guideline from the United Kingdom’s NICE (National Institute of Clinical Excellence) demonstrates this well.
+Please note that this site is only available to users in the UK.

 Revisit Step 3.6, “What Can Be Done?”.
 Have a think about how these strategies might improve antifungal use in this scenario.
 You may be able to think of your own approach.
 Feel free to share your thoughts in the comment section below.